HassanAmirii/backend-notes/note/Edintng-INTERNET.md

   a device that allows communication between computers within the same Lan.

 - **router:**
-  delivers packets from your computer to the internet.
+  It's the main device that takes packets to the internet, It delivers packets from your computer to the internet.

 - **router table:**
   the algorithm that decides the most efficient path to transfer packets between interconnected routers.